hxsan-k/linux-bandit-challenge/README.md

 # Linux Bandit Challenge Walkthrough 🐧

 This repo contains my notes, solutions, and lessons learned from completing the OverTheWire Bandit wargame.

-This project’s goal was to build practical Linux and command line skills from scratch, starting with no prior tech background, and to serve as a guide for anyone else beginning their journey into Linux fundamentals.
+The goal was to build practical Linux command line skills with no prior tech background, and to serve as a guide for anyone else beginning their journey into Linux fundamentals.

-By documenting each level, I’ve aimed to make the solutions clear, reproducible, and beginner-friendly, while also highlighting the key concepts you pick up along the way.
+By documenting each level, I’ve aimed to make the solutions clear, reproducible, and beginner-friendly, while also highlighting the key concepts learned along the way.

 ---